Loc15/PicoGamepadConverter/README.md

 - Bluetooth modes only works on Pico W.

-- On Bluetooth device mode, the host connection is on **native usb female connector on the microcontroller**.
+- On **Bluetooth device mode**, the host connection is on **native usb female connector on the microcontroller**.

+- On **Bluetooth device mode** if the LED blinks means that microcontroller not is connected still.
+The LED bliks faster than on WEB mode.

+- On **Bluetooth device mode** if the LED is solid on means that it is connected.

-- On Bluetooth host mode you must put the mac address of your gamepad.
+- On **Bluetooth host mode** you must put the mac address of your gamepad.
 You can get this address connecting you gamepad to a PC or a mobile phone.
 This address _should_ be put just once time, next time you just need choose the mode.

 ---